backupbrew/switchbrew/IPC Marshalling.md

 ## IPC Command Structure

-This is an array of
+This is an array of u32's, usually located in [Thread Local Storage](Thread%20Local%20Storage.md "wikilink").
-u32's.

 | Word | Bits  | Description                                                                                                 |
 | ---- | ----- | ----------------------------------------------------------------------------------------------------------- |